craigsdennis/potty-party/challenge_log.md

 * Setup Lambda on Amazon

 ## Day 4
-* Installed and used [Shadow Jar](http://imperceptiblethoughts.com/shadow/) to make fat JAR.
+* Installed and used [Shadow JAR](http://imperceptiblethoughts.com/shadow/) to make fat JAR.
+* Built an intent and connected it to my [Amazon Lambda](https://aws.amazon.com/lambda/) function.
+* It lives!